SAN FRANCISCO’s BEST ●Attractions●Neighborhoods/Shopping+Restaurants

 Jefferson St./The Embarcadero.

 Yes, it is commercial, and yes, locals stay away.
 But wandering around here is lots of fun, and the locals are missing out on something because they have trouble seeing beyond the parking restrictions.
 Feasting on fresh Dungeness crab or on clam chowder in a Boudin sourdough bowl are definitely San Francisco treats.

-The Cannery at Del Monte Square Bounded by Beach St./Leavenworth St./Hyde St./Jefferson St. This charming red brick shopping complex, constructed in 1907, was once the world’s largest fruit and vegetable cannery.
-It is a ghost of its days as a shopping and restaurant hub, but still sometimes offers free entertainment by street performers is scheduled daily under century-old olive trees in an inviting courtyard.
+The Cannery at Del Monte Square Bounded by Beach St./Leavenworth St./Hyde St./Jefferson St. This lovely red brick building, constructed in 1907, was once the world’s largest fruit and vegetable cannery.
+It is a ghost of its days as a shopping and restaurant hub, but still sometimes offers free entertainment by street performers under century-old olive trees in an inviting courtyard.